Celtic68/grbUniformOrdering/WeeklyReflection.md

 * Created a generic DAO and removed the usage of the User and Role Daos
 * Added the one to one annotations for User / Role
 * Reworked and performed all unit tests for the User and Role models including the one to one testing.
+* Updated GenericDao to accept an Object when doing an unique search to remove redundant code

 On 9/30, I used the week 1 example to add the annotations for one to many and many to one to the User, Player, and UniformOrder models.
 I still need to add the one to one annotations for User to Role, but I need to research more to see